breatheco-de/content/src/content/lesson/how-to-create-unit-testing-with-Javascript-and-Jest.md

   - javascript
   - full stack
   - back end
-status: published
 description: >-
   Learn how to create effective unit testing with JEST!
-Discover essential techniques to improve your JavaScript code quality and prevent bugs.
+Discover essential techniques to enhance your JavaScript code quality and prevent bugs.
 ---
 Humans make mistakes, all the time.
 As you progress in your development career, you will be more at peace with that.